livz/livz.github.io/_posts/2017-06-25-the technical-interview-part-2.md

 a different approach: the technical challenge - aka _**the homework**_.

 A few examples from the security research and software engineering areas include:
-* Solving various cracking exercises
+* Solving various cracking exercises.
-* Do a mock vulnerability assessment on a real target under the employer’s control
+* Do a mock vulnerability assessment on a real target under the employer’s control.
-* Pentest a vulnerable virtual environment
+* Pentest a vulnerable virtual environment.
-* Analyse a piece of malware and provide a report
+* Analyse a piece of malware and provide a report.
 * Do a small project from design stages till the end.

 While the benefits of these approaches over the tactics in the previous post are clear,